kangminsukdotcom/blog/content/blog/pay-for-your-art.md

 For all its scams and hype, the Web3 movement gave creators like me a glimmer of hope.
 The idea was simple: a culture where audiences directly pay their favorite creators.
 Imagine tipping a blogger the way you’d buy a book at your local bookstore.
 That’s what I hoped for.

 My question is: do we really want to get stuck in the same theater?
-I don’t want to be just another face in the crowd, watching whatever happens to be trending on YouTube.
+I don’t want to be just another face in the crowd, watching whatever happens to be trending on Instagram.
 Diversity matters—because if we don’t support it, we risk becoming a bunch of programmed machines.
 That’s why I believe it’s so important to support independent creators who can’t help but express themselves.

 I already told you that [I’ll read your blog][1].
 Let me go one step further.
 I’ll pay for your art.
 I’ll “buy you a coffee,” just like I would at a coffee shop with a friend.
 If you use Patreon, Ko-Fi, Liberapay, or something similar, send me the link.
 I’ll support your endeavor—now with both attention and money.